 Vegetarian Christmas dinners can pack all the flavour of a meat-filled one — think herb-stuffed nut roasts, spiced root veg and creamy cheeses — so finding a perfect wine match is just as important.
 As anyone whose endured a bone-dry-tofu-turkey roast, or a slightly-too-nutty nut surprise can tell you, your wine needs to do two things: add a bit of juice and match the varied delicious textures that meat-free cooking conjures up.

-What to drink: Lifelong vegetarian, Managing Editor and all-round wine buff Martin Brown gives us some tips for the perfect veggie main:
+What to drink?
+Our Senior Editor (and lifelong vegetarian) Martin Brown gives us some tips for the perfect veggie main:

-- Peppery fennel baked with tomatoes under a blanket of breadcrumbs will sing with a young claret; dishes where fennel is the main attraction chime with young reds or vibrant whites that have a herbaceous, peppery quality: Italian wines are great for this.
+- Peppery fennel baked with tomatoes under a blanket of breadcrumbs will sing with a young claret; dishes where fennel is the main attraction chime with young reds or vibrant whites that have herbaceous, peppery qualities: Italian whites and juicy reds are great here.

-- For nut roasts look to the ripe-fruited stars of the new world: a Kiwi chardonnay or Aussie shiraz are Martin's picks.
+- For nut roasts look to the ripe-fruited stars of the new world: a New Zealand chardonnay or Aussie shiraz are Martin's picks.

 Take a look at our vegan wine ranges